jivy26/infiltra/aort/README.md

 The purpouse of this tool is helping bug hunters and pentesters during reconnaissance

-If you want to know more about the tool you can read my own [post](https://d3ext.github.io/posts/aort) in my blog (written in spanish)

 ## Installation:
 It can be used in any system with python3